bluem-development/bluem-magento/README.md

 To set up a dev-environment, we'll using Docker (docker.io) to run a project with containers to simulate a running Magento 2 instance locally.
 If you're not familiar with Docker, please read their documentation.
 To install and run the instance, run the following command from 'docker' folder:
 ```
-docker compose -p "bluem-magento2-dev" up
+docker-compose up
 ```
 'bluem-magento2-dev' is the name of the Docker container, which will be used in the next sections.
+Usely this is the name of the directory.

 ## Shell access
 To access the shell, use the following command: